 Cortland Associates' investment ideas are derived from two principal sources: proprietary research and non-Wall Street industry contacts.
-Basic financial statistics are evaluated such as stock price in relation to cash flow and book value, debt ratios, historical trends in gross, operating and pre-tax margins, returns on assets and returns on equity.
+Basic financial statistics are evaluated, such as stock price in relation to cash flow and book value, debt ratios, historical trends in gross, operating and pre-tax margins, returns on assets, and returns on equity.
 These statistical evaluations are critical; however, they are insufficient in and of themselves to making an investment decision.
 Indeed, on Wall Street, they are frequently the sole criteria.
 At Cortland, we need to better understand the nature of the business: what strategic or operational advantages exist.
 We need to understand the durability of those advantages, and not just earnings estimates, but much more importantly, how that capital will be redeployed.
 Fundamentally, Cortland makes investments in companies and their management.
 Our thinking is as business owners and investors.

 A company will be reviewed and become a candidate for full or partial sale based upon one of two factors:

 After an investment is made, Cortland maintains close contact with management, competitors, suppliers, and outside analysts.
 We regularly monitor pertinent industry and economic data.
-The goal of analysis and review is to critically monitor a company's operations, its industry's prospects and its stock market valuation to ensure that these factors are evolving as anticipated.
+The goal of the continuous analysis and review is to critically monitor a company's operations, its industry's prospects, and its stock market valuation to ensure that these factors are evolving as anticipated.
 Over half of Cortland’s management time is reanalyzing what we already own.
 We make an investment as a company with the expectation of being owners for five years.
 Although it is rare, we sometimes own a company for less than a year, if we come to believe our original assessment was wrong.
 Frequently, we are in investments for eight to ten years, with a few for more than a decade.